5 Career Paths That Lead to Higher Rates of Addiction

 It’s no mystery that being involved in managing a high-powered business is a great source of stress.
 In fact, people who are involved in management are ranked as the fifth highest group diagnosed with substance use disorders.
 Substance use is also on the rise in this career path.

-It may seem surprising that drug abuse is a major problem in the healthcare field.
-Particularly for nurses, but for all levels of heath care treatment, drug abuse can be a challenging issue.
+It may seem surprising that drug misuse is a major problem in the healthcare field.
+Particularly for nurses, but for all levels of heath care treatment, drug misuse can be a challenging issue.

 In some ways, this trend is based on easy access to drugs.
-Combining this with a high degree of stress in medical jobs puts these professionals at risk of drug abuse and addiction.
+Combining this with a high degree of stress in medical jobs puts these professionals at risk of drug misuse and addiction.

-No matter the profession, if drug abuse or addiction is present, it is possible to get help.
+No matter the profession, if drug use or addiction is present, it is possible to get help.
 At Sunrise House in New Jersey, we offer an evidence-based treatment program.
 With the right help, professionals in any career can get back on their feet and back to work, safely and in recovery.
 Call to speak with one of our admissions navigators, or online.
 Start your recovery today.